Los Angeles Brain Injury Lawyer

 Many mild traumatic brain injuries are completely reversible.
 Most individuals who suffer mild concussions are able to return to daily life without long-lasting consequences.

-However, individuals that suffer severe traumatic brain injuries can result in prolonged or permanent changes to their lives.
+However, individuals who suffer severe traumatic brain injuries can result in prolonged or permanent changes to their lives.

 While the initial traumatic brain injury may heal, such as a skull fracture healing, the damage that it has caused to the brain can be permanent.
 This is often the case when the physical tissue or nerves of the brain are damaged beyond repair in a vital center of the brain.
 In some cases, individuals may be put into a coma or vegetative state after the accident that causes their injury.
 This can be a permanent change to their consciousness.